What is NHS continuing healthcare?

 To find out more about NHS continuing healthcare

 There is a national policy framework for NHS continuing healthcare, published by the Department of Health.
 You can find the policy framework here.

 As the national policy framework is quite long and complicated, the Department of Health offers some public information on NHS continuing healthcare.
-You can find this information here.
+Find out more information about the Local Resolution Process.

 You can also find out more about NHS continuing healthcare by following this link to the NHS Choices website.

 Further information on CHC in Greenwich

 For further information on CHC in Greenwich, please contact the CHC team at NHS Greenwich CCG via telephone 020 3049 9040 or email email@example.com